Canon 10D vs Fujifilm X-E1

 - More affordable: Was introduced into a lower priced category (50 percent cheaper at launch).

 - More modern: Reflects 9 years and 6 months of technical progress since the 10D launch.

+How about other alternatives?
 Do the specifications of the Canon 10D and the Fujifilm X-E1 place the cameras among the top in their class?
-Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings.In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the 10D or the X-E1 perform in practice.
-User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
+Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.

 Expert reviews: Canon 10D vs Fujifilm X-E1

 This is why expert reviews are important.
 The following table reports the overall ratings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, and photographyblog).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.

 |Canon 10D»||-||+ +||-||o||-||Feb 2003||1,999||-||Canon 10D|

 |Fujifilm X-E1«||+ +||79/100||4.5/5||4.5/5||4.5/5||Sep 2012||999||-||Fujifilm X-E1|

 |Canon 20D« »||-||+ +||-||o||-||Aug 2004||1,499||-||Canon 20D|